WHERE: 471 Cecelia Rd. Victoria

 WHO: Connect Landscape Architecture and Garyali Architect Inc.

 From the vantage point of Cecelia Road, the living roof of the Burnside Gorge Community Centre almost disguises itself as a garden.
-Publicly accessible gravel paths wind between drifts of native flowers, succulents, and grasses.
+Publicly accessible gravel paths wind between drifts of native flowers, succulents, and grasses, plus decorated with amazing garden pottery in hanover pa.
 From the undulating concrete railing, the public can look over the community garden, Cecelia Ravine, and the Galloping Goose Trail.

 David Stoyko, of Connect Landscape Architecture, says that the roof was designed to mimic the original Garry oak ecosystem, now threatened by development.
 This climate-adapted design not only reduces the amount of water and nutrients required, it also provides habitat for local wildlife and an educational opportunity for the many children who use the centre.
 In fact, 90 per cent of the site functions as green space—helping it win the 2009 Green Roofs for Healthy Cities, Extensive Institutional Green Roof Award of Excellence.